pulumi/docs/content/docs/guides/crosswalk/aws/api-gateway.md

 The `awsx.apigateway.API` class supports three specific methods of controlling access to your APIs:

-* *AWS Cognito user pools* let you create customizable authentication and authorization for your APIs.
+* *Amazon Cognito user pools* let you create customizable authentication and authorization for your APIs.
 * *Lambda authorizers* are Lambda Functions that control access to your APIs based on HTTP information available in headers, paths, query strings, or other request information, including bearer tokens.
 * *Usage plans* let you provide *API keys* to customers, and then track and limit usage of your APIs.